These are so easy to make your five-year old could do it!

 - In a small bowl using a fork lightly beat the egg whites for about 10 seconds.
 Mix in extracts.

 - Pour the egg whites into the dry ingredients and mix carefully until fully combined using a spatula to mix up from the bottom.
+(Batter is supposed to be thin like cake batter, but mine never is).
 Then mix in chocolate chips and toasted nuts.

 - Drop by tablespoon full onto cookie sheets leaving at least 1 inch space between cookies ( if you don't add chocolate chips or nuts they will spread more so give them at least 2 inches space.)

-- Bake for nine minutes.
+- Bake for eight or nine minutes.
 Remove from oven and either let cool on the tray or wait a few minutes and then pick them up and put them on cookie cooling racks.

 - Store covered on your counter.
 Not sure how long they last, but it has not been an issue here.